TabletopsAndAnvils/Foundry-Stream-Module/README.md

 - `Twitch Channel` - This is your Twitch stream name.
 - `User Name` - For your Twitch username or registered bot name, to be used in the future for sending messages back to Twitch.
 Capitalization may affect echoing.
 If you're not receiving messages from Twitch but messages are going out, try all lowercase for the user name.
 - `Twitch OAuth Token` - OAuth token for the user above.
 Without it you will only be able to receive messages but rolls, chat etc will not be sent to Twitch.
 If you do not have a OAuth token for your Twitch stream, simply log in to Twitch with your browser, open a tab and go to https://twitchapps.com/tmi/ - follow the prompts and your OAuth token will be generated.
 This will be obfuscated on saving for added security.
+- `/t Twitch Chat Command` - Messages to Twitch should use /t command in chat window, messages without will be ignored and only sent to other clients in Foundry.
+Please note, this setting requires all connected clients to refresh on change.
 - `Out to Twitch` - Check to send Foundry chat messages to Twitch channel.
 - `Receive Twitch` - Enable to receive messages from your configured Twitch channel.
 - `Moderation Access Level` - Every once in a while a GM may need help with moderating a Twitch channel.
 Select user role to allow access to the module moderation controls.